 It just so happens that the preacher sent us an email with the whole ceremony written out, which is really handy as I’m actually writing this post 5 years after the wedding.
 As I re-read it, I don’t remember it at all.
 I must have been so high on adrenaline, his words just flew by in a flash.
 Continue reading “Our Wedding Day (Part 3)”

-My pilgrammage to Ireland for the Brian Boru Harp.
+Pilgrimage to the Brian Boru harp.